inet-framework/inet-showcases/visualizer/datalinkactivity/doc/index.rst

 with the next hop address towards the destination node.

-As AODV operates with two message types, we'll use two ``DataLinkVisualizer`` modules configured to use two different colors.
+As AODV operates with two message types, we'll use two :ned:`DataLinkVisualizer` modules configured to use two different colors.

 .. code-block:: none